William Loeb III

-William Loeb III (December 26, 1905 – September 14, 1981) was publisher of the Manchester Union Leader newspaper (later The New Hampshire Union Leader) in Manchester, New Hampshire, for thirty-five years from 1946 until his death.
-His unyieldingly conservative political views helped to make The Union Leader one of the best-known small papers in the country.
-The publication benefited from nationwide attention every four years during the New Hampshire primary.
+William Loeb III (December 26, 1905 – September 13, 1981) was an American newspaper publisher.
+He is remembered for his unyieldingly conservative political views, which helped made the Manchester Union Leader of Manchester, New Hampshire, one of the best-known small papers in the country.
+The newspaper also benefited from nationwide attention every four years during the New Hampshire presidential primary.
+Loeb was publisher of the Union Leader from 1946 until his death, a period of 35 years.